 Dates and Deadlines

 Festival dates are June 2-22, 2019 with arrival on June 1 and departure on June 23.
 Accepted applicants must be able to attend the entire festival.
-Applications will open on November 1, 2018 and will close on February 15, 2019.
-Once available, the link to the application site will be posted here.
+Applications will open on November 1,

 Not sure if the Summer Music Festival is right for you?
 See what some former fellows and faculty have to say!

 Will be posted once applications close and the orchestra has been selected.